 Our sociology BA teaches you essential hands-on skills while you develop the research ability and theoretical knowledge that allows you to understand the effects of social issues on society.
 Our sociology courses are taught within an interdisciplinary department of our School of Law, bringing you in contact with some of the leading scholars in the industry.

-You will have the freedom to choose your modules and focus of study in your second and third year meaning you can tailor your degree to your individual interests and future career goals.
+You will have the freedom to choose unique optional modules and focus of study in your second and third year meaning you can tailor your degree to your individual and research interests and future career goals.
 The programme itself has a strong focus on race and "decentering" the discipline of sociology, making it ever more relevant in today's world and making intersectionality a central feature of your study and practice.
 You'll also have the opportunity to take on a work placement or study abroad.

 You’ll be part of our thriving learning environment, with a specialist teaching approach that gives you plenty of support throughout your studies.
 You’ll also get a free electronic textbook for every module as part of your course.